RohithChevvakula/FitnessCutlet/README.md

 #FitnessCutlet

-Pain point: People tend to loose their track in the journey of fitness, over a period of time.
+Pain point: People tend to lose their track in the journey of fitness, over a period of time.

-Solution: Tracking the journey in the app by logging weight, body dimensions, food intake, cheat days, etc.
+Solution: Tracking the journey in the app by logging weight, body dimensions, food intake, cheat days, etc. safa

 Features:
  1. Onboarding